erinzm/esp8266-luaupload/README.md

 Get it with `git clone https://github.com/ArchimedesPi/esp8266-luaupload`, [download a ZIP](https://github.com/ArchimedesPi/esp8266-luaupload/archive/master.zip), or, on Windows, get [a release binary .exe file](https://github.com/ArchimedesPi/esp8266-luaupload/releases)

+Run it on Windows with `luaupload.exe`.
+Run it on Linux with `./luaupload.py`.

 #### License

 GPL, of course.